ntrezowan/the-plain/_posts/2019-12-19-configuring-gpg-encryption-decryption-for-file-transfer.md

         �g�E|u�X��+R��l��*�u����t       �Cy��
         ���rg�s�6d

-    Now you can send this file to anyone and only they can decrypt it if they have the symmetric key/passphrase.
+    Now you can send this file to anyone and only they can decrypt it if they know the symmetric key/passphrase.

 4. To decrypt the file, do the following;